biancamika/digital-garden-template/_notes/3. Permanent Notes/The antidote to the ego is awareness.md

 ---
 title: The antidote to the ego is awareness
 ---
-# The antidote to the ego is awareness

 ## Reference
 - **Source:** [[Patricia Mou]]; [[Wellness Wisdom (Newsletter)]]
 - **Keywords:** [[permanent notes]]